core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 4. Upon processing the self-generated phantom registration request, the server interprets it as an Observe registration request from the group of potential observer clients.
 In particular, from then on, the server MUST use T as its own local Token value associated with that observation, with respect to the (previous hop towards the) clients.

-5. The server does not immediately respond to the phantom observation request with a multicast notification sent on the wire.
+5. The server does not immediately reply to the phantom observation request with a multicast notification sent on the wire.
 The server stores the phantom observation request as is, throughout the lifetime of the group observation.

-6. The server builds a CoAP response message INIT_NOTIF as the initial multicast notification for the target resource, in response to the phantom observation request.
+6. The server composes a CoAP response message INIT_NOTIF as the initial multicast notification for the target resource, in response to the phantom observation request.
 This message is formatted like other multicast notifications (see {{ssec-server-side-notifications}}) and MUST include the current representation of the target resource as its payload.

    The server stores the message INIT_NOTIF and does not transmit it.
-The server considers this message as the latest multicast notification for the target resource, until it transmits a new multicast notification for that resource as a CoAP message on the wire, after which the server deletes the message INIT_NOTIF.
+The server considers this message as the latest multicast notification for the target resource, until it transmits a new multicast notification for that resource as a CoAP message on the wire, after which the server deletes the message INIT_NOTIF from its local storage.

 ## Informative Response ## {#ssec-server-side-informative}